LearningKijo/KQL/README.md

 # KQL - learning resources
-KQL stands for "Kusto Query Language" When I have started learning KQL, I had no idea how to begin as learning process.
-Throughout my KQL journeey, I would like to share some of the best resources for learning KQL.
+KQL stands for "Kusto Query Language" When I have started learning KQL, I had no idea how to begin as a learning process.
+Throughout my KQL journey, I would like to share some of the best resources for learning KQL.
 At the same time, I would like to share some sample queries in this KQL repository.

 ## Microsoft 365 Defender / Webcast